arianlbf1/Quantam_Jam_Game/README.md

-# Quantum Pong: Superposition Showdown
+# Quantum Snake: Superposition Lab

-Quantum Pong is a playful take on the classic Pong arcade game built with [pygame](https://www.pygame.org/).
-The latest version introduces a guided lesson mode that slows the action down and teaches the fundamentals of quantum computing step by step.
+Quantum Snake reimagines the classic Snake arcade challenge as a hands-on introduction to the core ideas of quantum computing.
+Built with [pygame](https://www.pygame.org/), the game walks players through superposition and measurement concepts before letting them experiment freely in a sandbox "lab" stage.

+## Why Snake?

+Snake already demonstrates deterministic, classical behaviour—the perfect baseline for showing how quantum rules differ.
+By layering in shimmering fruit that occupy multiple states and giving players control over when to measure the system, Quantum Snake turns abstract ideas into playful, memorable actions.

+## Lesson Structure

+The experience is paced across four guided stages.
+Each stage unlocks new UI notes, objectives, and mechanics so the learning curve stays approachable.

+1. **Stage 1 – Classical Control**
+   Practise steering, collect five classical data bits, and build a feel for the deterministic movement loop.
+2. **Stage 2 – Quantum Superposition**
+   Fruit now spawn in two or three simultaneous positions.
+Percent labels above each state visualise the probability that a measurement will collapse to that spot.
+Press `M` to perform three measurements and progress.
+3. **Stage 3 – Strategic Measurement**
+   Classical and quantum fruit mix together.
+Decide when to measure to reach seven points without crashing.
+Purple flashes highlight each successful observation.
+4. **Stage 4 – Free Play Lab**
+   With every mechanic unlocked you can keep experimenting, design your own challenges, and try to manage an ever-longer snake amid quantum uncertainty.

-## Quantum Concepts Inside the Game
+## Quantum Concepts in Play

-- **Superposition** – Once unlocked in the lesson, paddle hits can branch the ball into several simultaneous paths.
-Each ghostly orb represents one possible trajectory and its brightness mirrors the probability that the ball will collapse to that path.
+- **Superposition** – Shimmering fruit markers show every probable location a qubit-like data bit could collapse to.
+Their transparency and probability labels reinforce that the fruit is not committed to a single tile yet.
-- **Measurement** – Later in the lesson you can press `M` to perform a measurement.
-A glowing gate briefly appears to visualise the observation, and the superposition collapses so only one classical ball remains.
+- **Measurement** – Press `M` to collapse a superposition into a single classical fruit.
+A brief violet halo and screen tint visualise the act of observation and help players connect the action with the theory.
-- **Probability Visualisation** – The probability bar near the bottom of the screen shows how the likelihoods of each path evolve over time.

-Use these mechanics to keep the AI guessing, or time your measurements to gain an advantage once the concepts have been introduced.

-## Guided Lesson Flow

-Every core idea is introduced through a dedicated stage with on-screen explanations, UI cards, and objectives.
-Press `Enter` to advance into each stage when you are ready.

-1. **Stage 1 – Classical Rally**: Practise the basic controls with a single, predictable ball.
-Return it three times to continue.
-2. **Stage 2 – Superposition**: Experience the ball splitting into simultaneous paths and watch the probability bar as the superposition evolves for five seconds.
-3. **Stage 3 – Measurement**: Learn how observation collapses the system by pressing `M` twice to perform manual measurements and reveal the temporary measurement gate.
-4. **Stage 4 – Sandbox**: Revisit every mechanic with full control and keep experimenting in free play.
+- **Probability Visualisation** – Percentages update every time a new superposition is spawned, prompting players to reason about likelihood before choosing when to measure.
+- **Classical vs Quantum Contrast** – Stage stats and concept notes highlight the differences between deterministic motion and probabilistic outcomes.

 ## Controls

-- `W` / `S` or `↑` / `↓` – Move the player's paddle.
-- `Enter` – Start the highlighted lesson stage.
+- `←`, `→`, `↑`, `↓` or `A`, `D`, `W`, `S` – Steer the snake.
-- `M` – Measure the quantum state (available from Stage 3 onward).
+- `M` – Perform a measurement (available once quantum fruit appear).
-- `Space` – Pause the action and reflect on what is happening.
-- `Esc` – Quit.
+- `Esc` – Quit the game.

+Hints for facilitators and curious players appear directly in the UI so you can pause between rounds and discuss what happened.

 ## Installation & Running

-1. Create and activate a virtual environment (optional but recommended).
+1. (Optional) Create and activate a virtual environment.
-2. Install the dependency:
+2. Install dependencies:

    ```bash
    pip install -r requirements.txt
    ```

-3. Launch the game:
+3. Launch the lesson:

    ```bash
    python main.py
    ```

-You will need a desktop environment capable of opening a pygame window.
+A desktop environment capable of opening a pygame window is required.

 ## Requirements

 - Python 3.9+
 - pygame 2.0+

-If pygame fails to initialise because no display is available, set the `SDL_VIDEODRIVER` environment variable to a supported backend for your platform.
+If pygame reports that it cannot open a display, configure the `SDL_VIDEODRIVER` environment variable for your operating system before launching the game.